Minimal types in stable Banach spaces: Introduction

 \begin{itemize} \item Fix $1 \le p <\infty$.
 Then the class of all Banach spaces isometric to $L_P(\mu)$ for some measure $\mu$ is elementary. \item The class of all Banach spaces whose dual is isometric to $L_1(\mu)$ for some measure $\mu$ is elementary. \item The class of all Banach spaces isometric to $C(K)$ for some compact Hausdorff space $K$ is elementary.
 In this case the precise axiomatization is not known (but it has been shown that this class is closed under ultra-products and ultra-roots). \end{itemize}

 An elementary class of Banach spaces $K$ is called \emph{categorical} in a cardinal $\lam$ if there is a unique $B \in K$ of density character $\lam$ up to isometry.
 A class $K$ is called \emph{uncountably categorical}, or \emph{non-separably categorical}, if it is categorical in some uncountable $\lam$.
 The most basic example is the class of all Banach spaces isometric to a Hilbert space.
-There are other known examples, but in all of them the behavior of the class is ``controlled'' in a very strong sense by an underlined Hilbert space.
-It is also surprisingly hard to find such examples, as well as to prove categoricity.
+There are other known examples, but in all of them the behavior of the class is ``controlled'' in a very strong sense by an underlying Hilbert space.